-This September, we kicked off a free webinar series that anyone can join and learn how to get started with story maps.
+In September 2019, we kicked off a free webinar series that anyone can join and learn how to get started with ArcGIS StoryMaps.
 Our inaugural broadcast was a success, and over 300 attendees registered to learn about the latest updates to the product and hear from featured story map authors.

 We want to make the webinar worth your while.
-Check out what happened during the September broadcast to see what to expect:
+Check out what happened at our inaugural September 2019 broadcast to see what to expect:

-- We had a conversation with our featured storyteller Gabby Salazar, conservation photographer and National Geographic Explorer.
+- We had a conversation with our first ArcGIS StoryMaps Live featured storyteller Gabby Salazar, conservation photographer and National Geographic Explorer.

 - We demonstrated advanced tips and tricks on how to use the story builder, and a offered a sneak peek into enhancements coming in the next release.